wichofly/Pokemon-App/README.md

 # Project description #
-I am building a small Web application with HTML, CSS, and JavaScript that loads data from an external API and enables the viewing of data points in detail. for this web application, I am using an API to get the Pokemon information to show to the users.
+I built a small Web application with HTML, CSS, and JavaScript that loads data from an external API and enables the viewing of data points in detail. for this web application, I am using an API to get the Pokemon information to show to the users.

 # How to get the project running?
 When you enter the page, you will find the names of the 151 pokemon (the pokemons that started the cartoon).
 When you click on a name, a modal will appear showing the pokemon's image, height, weight, type, and skills.
 This information is obtained by the API